Long Distance Paths - Frequently Asked Questions

 No, you only need a web browser, such as Internet Explorer, and you obviously need an Internet connection.
 If you are accessing websites like this one already, you have what is needed.
 All the database queries are run on the computer server that holds the database so do not require software on your PC/Mac.
 If you download files, you will need the appropriate software to open them.

-Click on the Streetmap button in the path information page to open a new window in Streetmap and see a small scrollable segment of an OS map: Landranger (1: 25,000 scale) map or a street or road map or aerial photograph (select the option you want on the Streetmap page).
+Click on the Streetmap button in the path information page to open a new window in Streetmap and see a small scrollable segment of an OS map: Landranger (1: 25,000 scale) map or a street or road map (select the option you want on the Streetmap page via the zoom option).
 Use the back button to return.
-The Streetmap (latest) site shows a much larger map area than their previous site that is still available as an option, and the maps can now be dragged to follow a route.
+The Streetmap (latest) site shows a much larger map area than their previous site, and the maps can now be dragged to follow a route.
 Remember that routes shown on OS mapping are named and marked with red diamonds on Landranger maps (not all ‘On OS’ routes are marked on Landranger maps) and with green diamonds on Explorer maps.

 As an alternative to Streetmap if you want to see an Explorer (1:25,000) scale map for this or another location for which you have a GR, the Ordnance Survey (OS) website enables this using their free Get A Map pages - you have to accept an agreement to use this (these segments are free for you to use, but may not be used for financial gain).
 You need the ‘full’ OS Grid Reference first, including the two prefix letters (in the form given in the route details on this LDPs site and also in the Handbook).
 If you input these to the GetaMap search screen (if you see them on the route page or have them in another document you can copy/paste it) and ensure the scale is at maximum, it will bring up a small map segment at 1:25,000 scale.
 You can then zoom and scroll.